-The University of South Alabama Libraries have been a Federal Depository since 1968.
+The Marx Library has been a Federal Depository since 1968.

 The USA Marx Library has been a member of the Federal Depository Library program since 1968 and is one of 22 depository libraries in the state of Alabama.
 Our primary mission is to serve the needs of the faculty, students and staff at the University of South Alabama.
 We also serve the needs of the citizens of the 1st Congressional District of Alabama, with emphasis on Mobile and Baldwin counties.